Breast Implants Safe with History of Breast Cancer?

 Always have your mammograms done at a high quality facility and have them every year!

-Breast Augmentation with a family history of breast cancer
+Breast implants safe with history of breast cancer?

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.